allaway/robert-blog/content/post/2020-08-08-gaggia-steam-mod.en.md

 + a 7/64" hex bit
 + a 3/32" hex bit
 + an extender if you are using a stubby screwdriver like mine - makes accessing the set screw a bit easier
 + optional, but could be helpful if you need to reposition the steam valve: a pair of pliers with a smooth surface to avoid damaging the brass steam valve surface.
-I like my Knipex 86 03 180 for these sorts of delicate tasks, but any old pliers should get the job done
+I like my Knipex 86 03 180 for these sorts of delicate tasks, but any old pliers should get the job done (not pictured above)

 ## Instructions